Navid200/xDrip/docs/Native-Algorithm.md

 ## Native Algorithm
 [xDrip](../README.md) >> [Features](./Features_page.md) >> [Dexcom](./Dexcom_page.md) >> Native Algorithm

-The sensor has no direct access to blood.
-It has access to interstitial fluid.
-The interstitial fluid glucose and blood glucose are correlated.
-The sensor measures glucose in interstitial fluid.
-From that, the CGM calculates the blood glucose.
-A formula is used to do the calculation.
-When we perform a blood glucose measurement, with our glucose meter, and enter the reading into the continuous glucose monitoring system (CGM), and perform a calibration, the CGM updates the formula using the current interstitial fluid glucose and the blood glucose reading we just entered.
+When we use the native algorithm, the transmitter maintains the [calibration formula](./Calibration.md).
+In non-native mode, xDrip maintains the formula using raw values that are also transmitted by the transmitter.
+The non-native mode is only possible if the transmitter transmits raw values as well.
+A device that only transmits calibrated values, like G6 or G7, can only be used in native mode.

-When we use the native algorithm, the transmitter maintains the calibration formula.
-In non-native mode, xDrip maintains the formula.
 The two modes are compared in the following table.
 <br/>

 |        | Native | Non-Native | Notes |